Elite pitchers usually have two things in common: great stuff and the ability to command that great stuff.

-In an effort to fill that void, Stats Perform has developed a means to more thoroughly differentiate command from control through its Command+ metric.
-Control is the general ability of a pitcher to throw strikes, something other websites evaluate through simple metrics like zone percentage and walk rate.
+Good control is generally defined by a pitcher’s ability to throw strikes, something many websites evaluate through simple metrics like zone percentage and walk rate.
 But command has more to do with a pitcher’s ability to locate – whether it be in the zone or not.

-Stats Perform dissects every pitch to determine actual intent, starting with four key variables – count, pitch-type, the pitcher’s trends and the catcher’s mitt location and body position during his setup.
-The last of which is not factored into Baseball Prospectus’ command metric.
-We then factor in over 20 other key variables, including things like the hitter, game situation and the runners on base.
+To calculate command+ in MLB, every pitch is analyzed to determine actual intent.
+It starts with a look at four key variables – count, pitch-type, the pitcher’s trends and the catcher’s mitt location and body position during his setup.
+Twenty other key variables are also factored in, including things like the hitter, game situation and the runners on base.

 Let’s look at some examples.
-Here are two sliders from New York Yankees right-hander Masahiro Tanaka that end up in the same location, low and inside and out of the strike zone.
+Here are two sliders from former New York Yankees righty Masahiro Tanaka that end up in the same location, low and inside and out of the strike zone.
 But these are two different situations:

-In the first video, Tanaka has a 1-1 count on Yolmer Sanchez, a relatively low-power hitter at the bottom of the Chicago White Sox lineup.
+In the first video, Tanaka, who has chosen to resume his career back in Japan, has a 1-1 count on Yolmer Sanchez, a relatively low-power hitter at the bottom of the Chicago White Sox lineup.
 The pitch is a slider, so it moves in toward a left-handed hitter.
 Generally, this would not be used as a chase-pitch off the outside edge because it would start out of the zone.